pieroproietti/penguins-eggs/README.md

 - `-v, --verbose`: Enables verbose mode, providing more detailed output.

 **DESCRIPTION**
-The `eggs wardrobe get [REPO]` command allows users to retrieve a wardrobe from a repository.
+<p align="justify">  The `eggs wardrobe get [REPO]` command allows users to retrieve a wardrobe from a repository.
 A wardrobe, in this context, refers to a collection of clothing items that are stored and managed in a repository.
 By executing the `eggs wardrobe get [REPO]` command, users can specify the repository from which they want to retrieve the wardrobe.
-This allows users to access and view the clothing items stored in the specified repository.
+This allows users to access and view the clothing items stored in the specified repository.</p>

 **EXAMPLES**
 ```